LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Copy**: Copies the Scriptable Sheet content this is identical to the 'Copy' button.
 - **Copy Json**: Copy content as Json.

+## Column Context Menu
+- **Dock Column**: Docks the column so it remains visible while horizontally scrolling.
+Only the Actions and Name columns can be docked.
+When docked, keyboard navigation (arrow keys) continues to follow the normal column order rather than jumping directly to the docked column, and you will need to use the scrollbar to reverse direction.
+- **Hide Column**: Hides the column that was right-clicked.
+- **Copy Column**: Copies the contents of the column to the clipboard.
+This behaves the same as focusing the column and using the Copy Column button.
+- **Copy Property Path**: Copies the full serialized property path associated with the column.
+- **Filter by property**: Clears the search bar and inserts a property filter for the selected column's property path, allowing you to quickly filter results based on that property.

 # Scriptable Sheets Settings

 ## Data Transfer Settings